sophiekoonin/localghost/content/posts/2020-05-03-csp/index.md

 ```

 I won't go through every single directive - there are a lot - but I'll outline some of the most common ones, and what rules they might enforce.
 Plus, the good old caveat that Internet Explorer only supports *one* directive (`sandbox`), and that's with the legacy `X-Content-Security-Policy` header.

+As long as you're employing multiple methods of defence against XSS, including CSP, you can protect yourself (yes, *even* in IE).
+It's important to emphasise here that CSP is *one way* of protecting your website against XSS - it's not enough on its own.

 ### Fetch directives